- Solar advice hub

 Summary

-The UK’s electricity consumption is going to sky-rocket, with renewable sources fuelling a green revolution that will make us much less dependent on importing energy from other countries.
+The UK’s electricity consumption is going to sky-rocket and drive up costs, with renewable sources fuelling a green revolution that will make us much less dependent on importing energy from other countries.

 It’s already happening.
 Wind was the UK’s biggest provider of electricity during the first four months of 2024, overtaking gas for the first time – and we’re not going back.